Refuge (2023 film)

-Refuge is a 2023 American action-horror war film directed by Renny Harlin, written by Ben Sztajnkrycer, and starring Sophie Simnett, Aston McAuley, Jason Flemyng, Johanna Harlin, and Raza Jaffrey.
+Refuge is a 2023 American action-horror war film directed by Renny Harlin, written by Ben Sztajnkrycer, and starring Sophie Simnett, Aston McAuley, Jason Flemyng, Johanna Harlin and Raza Jaffrey.
+The story follows a woman whose husband has apparently been altered by supernatural forces during military deployment.

-The film was released on November 24, 2023 in Lithuania.
-It was later released on April 19, 2024 in the United States by Vertical Entertainment.
+The film was released in Lithuania on November 24, 2023.
+It was later released in the United States on April 19, 2024, by Vertical Entertainment.